dusking/cloudify-django-sample/README.md

 # About
-Sample bluprint that includes Django with Gunicorn anf Nginx
+Simple blueprint that includes Django with Gunicorn anג Nginx